-While zoisite has been known for some time, gem-quality zoisite wasn't found until 1967, when a deposit was uncovered in Tanzania.
+While the mineral zoisite has been known for some time, gem-quality zoisite, called Tanzanite, wasn't found until 1967, when a deposit was uncovered in Tanzania.
 This is still the only source for tanzanite, one of the most recent additions to the gem world.
-It gained almost immediate popularity both for its scarcity and its rich, blue-violet color.
+Tanzanite gained almost immediate popularity both for its scarcity and its rich, blue-violet color.
 It is often heat-treated to bring out a uniform color.
-While a prized stone, caution should be used when it is worn in rings, since it is fairly soft and can be scratched or chipped.
-Although it usually has good clarity, tanzanite can be damaged by ultrasonic cleaners, so other cleaning methods are recommended.
+Tanzanite is noted for its trichroism, an optical phenomenon - appearing three colors (blue, violet and burgundy/brown) depending on each stone's crystal orientation.
+Tanzanite may also change appearance when viewed under alternate lighting.